Emergency Preparedness and Safety Information

 Be sure to include your pets in your disaster preparedness planning.
 Map out pet-friendly accommodations, in the event of an evacuation.
 Have an emergency supply kit ready for your pets.
 Confirm that your pets have up-to-date identification and contact information on their collars, tags, and microchips.

 Every year, emergencies can drastically affect businesses.
 By planning ahead business owners can limit injury, property damage, and return to daily operations sooner.
 Business owners should take precautions by: having plans in place to ensure staff safety, reviewing insurance coverage, improving cyber security, securing their facility and any equipment.

 Dare County has a significant population of individuals who have special needs, which is typically defined as being a group of people who would need assistance with medical care and/or personal care during an emergency.

 If you or someone you know may benefit from being added to the Special Medical Needs Registry, please contact the Dare County Department of Health & Human Services' Social Services Division at 252-475-5500 or email Adult Services Supervisor Beth Bradley at BradleyB@dcdss.org.

 There are many ways to take action and prepare before a disaster occurs.

 The actions on this card include some of the most important ways to help yourself, your family, and your community increase your preparedness.
 Simple actions at home and in your neighborhood can make a big difference!

 It only takes one disaster, be prepared now.

 During and after an emergency, you need supplies to keep your family safe and healthy.
 Consider the unique needs each person or pet may have when building your kit.
-Remember that a disaster could cause a power outage and affect the and water supply.
+Remember that a disaster could cause a power outage and affect the water supply.
 You also may not be able to drive because of damage to your car or flooded roadways.